gazebosim/gz-sim/Migration.md

 notification to users that their code should be upgraded.
 The next major release will remove the deprecated code.

+## Ignition Gazebo 5.x to 6.x

+* Entity creation is now required to be done through the `ignition::gazebo::SdfEntityCreator`.
+In earlier versions of Ignition Gazebo, usage of this class for entity creation is optional, but strongly encouraged.

 ## Ignition Gazebo 4.x to 5.x

 * Use `cli` component of `ignition-utils1`.